Mapping the positions of Two-Level-Systems on the surface of a superconducting transmon qubit: Results

-The determined individual TLS positions are marked by yellow circles in Fig~\ref{fig:4}a.
+To generate a map of the individual TLS positions on the qubit circuit, we swept the voltages on each of the four electrodes in a range between -60V and +100V and performed TLS spectroscopy in a 150-MHz wide window as shown in Fig.~\ref{fig:2}a.
+In total, 55 TLS were observed in a single qubit sample whose tuning strengths to all four electrodes could be characterized (see \ref{app:data} for further details).
+For the analysis, TLS were discarded whose coupling strength to the upper electrodes $\alpha$ and $\gamma$ were indistinguishable from zero so that their location could not be precisely determined.
+This is the case for TLS that reside on the long arm of the qubit island (see Fig.~\ref{fig:1}b).\\ The determined individual TLS positions are marked by yellow circles in Fig~\ref{fig:4}a.
 The majority of TLS (58\%) were found to reside at the leads of the qubit's Josephson junctions.
 Near the edges of the qubit island and the ground plane, 25\% and 16\% were found, respectively.
 In this example, a relatively small value of $E_\mathrm{min}=0.75$~V/m was chosen as the threshold field above which TLS can be detected, which limits the area of allowed TLS positions to the thin white line in the inset of Fig.~\ref{fig:4}a.\\ To check the mapping procedure's reliability, the analysis is repeated for various values of $E_\mathrm{min}$.
 The resulting percentages of TLS found on the SQUID leads vs. those on the qubit island and ground plane are plotted in Fig.~\ref{fig:4}c.
-These remain at an approximate ratio of 60:40 within the most probable range of $E_\mathrm{min} \approx 0.3..3$~V/m as estimated above, which backs the robustness of the method.
-Above a value of $E_\mathrm{min}\approx 6$~V/m, the procedure fails since it is forced to place all TLS on the DC-SQUID.\\
+These remain at a ratio of 60:40 within the most probable range of $E_\mathrm{min} \approx 0.3..3$~V/m as estimated above, which backs the robustness of the method.
+Above a value of $E_\mathrm{min}\approx 6$~V/m, the procedure fails since it is forced to place all TLS on the DC-SQUID.
+For the given data and qubit sample, we estimate an uncertainty in the TLS positions of about 6~\textmu m as further discussed in~\ref{app:resolution}.
+This resolution can be enhanced with more suitable qubit designs that avoid sharp corners.\\